jaydenmilne/jaydenmilne.github.io/_posts/2025-11-10-someone-at-youtube-needs-glasses-prophecy-fulfilled.md

 [top of Hacker News](https://news.ycombinator.com/item?id=43846487) for a whole day for some reason.

-The net result is that after months of hard work by ~~Gemini~~ YouTube engineers , the other day I fired up YouTube on an Apple TV and was graced with this:
+The net result is that after months of hard work by ~~Gemini~~ YouTube engineers, the other day I fired up YouTube on an Apple TV and was graced with this:

 <img alt="there is only one ad and one video visible" src="/assets/posts/2025-11-10-someone-at-youtube-needs-glasses-part-ii/prophecy.jpg">